salex-org/ikea-dirigera-client/README.md

 // Iterate hubs
 ```

-Authorize a user in your IKEA DIRIGERA Hub and create a context in the CLI (replace `192.168.1.1` with the IP of your hub):
+Authorize a user in your IKEA DIRIGERA Hub (replace `192.168.1.1` with the IP and `8443` with the port of your hub):

 ```go
 import "github.com/salex-org/ikea-dirigera-client/pkg/client"